commercialhaskell/stackage/CURATORS.md

 __`NOPLAN=1`__ If you wish to rerun a build without recalculating a build plan, you can set the environment variable `NOPLAN=1`.
 This is useful for such cases as an intermittent test failure, out of memory condition, or manually tweaking the plan file.
+(When using `NOPLAN=1`, if one needs to revert one package, say due to a build or test regression, one can edit `current-plan.yaml` and updated the SHA256 hash of the .cabal file, to avoid having to rebuild everything again.)

 Note LTS builds inherit the current Hackage data (stack updated for Nigthly) to avoid excess extra rebuilding.